vidister/gimp-web/content/news/2017-02-27_Mitch-interview-WilberWeek2017.md

 As an insider myself, I've wanted to launch a series of interviews with the many awesome people I've met since I started contributing.
 So who better to start with than our own benevolent dictator, GIMP maintainer: **Michael Natterer**, aka "mitch".

 This interview was held on Friday, February 3, 2017, at around 3AM, after a day of hacking at [Wilber Week](https://www.gimp.org/news/2017/01/18/wilberweek-2017-announced/), next to the fire place.
-Next to us were several team members, amongst which Schumaml (S) and pippin (P) also asked questions.
+Next to us were several team members, amongst which Michael Schumacher (schumaml (S)) and Øyvind Kolås (pippin (P)) also asked questions.

 _Jehan: Hello Mitch!
 In a few words, what's the close future of GIMP?_

 **Mitch:** In 2.10, there is the GEGL port, then the GTK+3 port immediately after, which will go as fast as possible.
-We don't plan much features there, just the GTK+3 port.
+We don't plan many features there, just the GTK+3 port.

 _J: What are your preferred features of 2.10?_

-**Mitch:** High bit depth, on-canvas filter previews… I don't actually remember the features of 2.8 because I never use it.
+**M:** High bit depth, on-canvas filter previews… I don't actually remember the features of 2.8 because I never use it.

 _J: You use 2.10 instead?_